Mbark Boussoufa

 Moubarak "Mbark" Boussoufa (مُبارك بوصوفة; born 15 August 1984) is a former professional footballer who played as an attacking midfielder or winger.
-He won the Belgian Golden Shoe in 2006 and 2010.
-Born in the Netherlands, he represented the Morocco national team from 2006 to 2019 making 70 appearances and scoring eight goals.
+He won the Belgian Golden Shoe in 2006, 2009, and 2010.
+Born in the Netherlands, he played for the Morocco national team from 2006 to 2019 making 70 appearances and scoring eight goals.

 Club career

 Boussoufa started off at the youth academy of Ajax before joining Chelsea F.C.
 He spent the 2005–06 season with K.A.A.
 Gent, winning several prizes in 2006: Belgian Golden Shoe, Belgian Footballer of the Year, Belgian Young Footballer of the Year and Belgian Ebony Shoe.

 In June 2006, Boussoufa signed a four-year contract with R.S.C.
 Anderlecht after a €3.5 million transfer.
 In his first season he was a regular in the title-clinching squad.
 He became a key player for the team that finished second in both the 2007–2008 and the 2008–09 seasons.
 Boussoufa was named Belgian Footballer of the Year for a second time after the 2008–09 season in which Anderlecht barely missed out on the title, losing the Championship play-off against Standard de Liège.
 The next year, he managed 14 goals and 24 assists which made him the most valuable player in Anderlecht's championship-winning squad.
 He was named Belgian Footballer of the Year for a second consecutive time and the third time overall.
 After the season, he renewed his contract with a significant raise, making him the best paid footballer in Belgium.
 He won the Belgian Golden Shoe for the second time in 2010.

 In March 2011, Russian side FC Terek Grozny announced his signing, but his transfer fell through three days later.
 Instead, Boussoufa signed for another Russian team, Anzhi Makhachkala.

 Boussoufa signed a three-year contract with FC Lokomotiv Moscow in August 2013.
 With Lokomotiv he won the 2015 Russian Cup, scoring the second goal as they beat Kuban Krasnodar 3–1 after extra time in the final.
 He returned to K.A.A.
 Gent on loan from in February 2016.

 In July 2016, Boussoufa signed a two-year contract with UAE club Al Jazira.
 He made 16 appearances and scored three times as Al-Jazira went on to win the 2016-17 UAE Arabian Gulf League.

 On 3 January 2019, Boussoufa signed a contract until the end season with Saudi club Al-Shabab.